 Whatever it is, you might be looking at the task and feel as if it’s impossible.
 You might doubt that you have the strength and courage to accomplish it.
 You may think that other people are meant to do great things for God, and well, you’re just…you.

 Oh, dear one, don’t believe the lies of the enemy.
-If God has given you a vision, He can provide every resource you need to accomplish it.
+When God gives you a vision, He can provide every resource you need to accomplish it.
 As Nehemiah’s story proves repeatedly, no one can stand against the will of God.
-Here are five truths to carry with you as you start your journey toward the vision God has given you…

 Nehemiah didn’t immediately rush out and begin gathering tools, supplies, and men to help him with the wall.
 He didn’t make a list of daily to-dos.
 He didn’t create a timeline or try to get buy-in from other people who maybe couldn’t (or wouldn’t) see his vision.